Zero-Shot End-to-End Spoken Language Understanding via Cross-Modal Selective Self-Training: Introduction

-However, both works assume that text-semantics and speech-text pairs have matched domains.
-In practice, however, the speech-text and text-semantics pairs are often separately collected, so the domain of speech in speech-text pairs and text in text-semantics pairs may be mismatched.
-In such cases, directly using all speech-text and text-semantics pairs for zero-shot E2E SLU leads to two types of issues, which we classify as: \\ \textbf{Noise.} \textit{Sample noise} comes from speech-text pairs whose transcripts (texts) are out-of-domain (OOD) for the NLU task.
+However, both works assume matched domains for text-semantics and speech-text pairs, with data collected from the same scenario.
+In practice, however, these pairs are often separately collected, leading to potential domain mismatches.
+In such cases, directly using all speech-text and text-semantics pairs for zero-shot E2E SLU leads to two types of issues as below. \\ \textbf{Noise.} \textit{Sample noise} comes from speech-text pairs whose transcripts (texts) are out-of-domain (OOD) for the NLU task.
 Passing all transcripts through NLU inference leads to inaccurate pseudolabels on the OOD data, impacting SLU learning.
 This exacerbates \textit{label noise}, which refers to incorrect NLU model predictions that are then (wrongly) treated as pseudolabels; this issue is inherent to self-training and also impacts performance~\cite{du2020self}. \\ \textbf{Imbalance.} Since the text-semantics and speech-text pairs are separately collected, even after removing OOD speech-text pairs, the remaining text in speech-text pairs may be heavily imbalanced within the NLU domain, e.g., one semantics dominates all others.
 Besides, imbalanced speech, e.g., having only female voices, can bias E2E SLU learning.
 Though a model may succeed despite the imbalance, this can waste training resources that could have been used on representative speech-text pairs.